 While I could ramble on forever, It’s totally time to dive into this recipe.
 Let’s do this!

-- 1-2 cups plain Greek yogurt (non-fat or regular)
+- 1 cup plain Greek yogurt non-fat or regular

-- Pre-heat oven to 300 degrees F and move the center rack up a level.
+- Pre-heat oven to 300 degrees F and move the center rack up a level so it’s on the second level/rack from the top.

 - Line a rimmed baking sheet with parchment paper.
 Set aside.